 - Three, in terms of property and debt division in a divorce, this is almost always non-modifiable (meaning you cannot come back to court later to change the original settlement).

 This is why parties who have a mindset that they are going to fix the bad parts of their divorce or family law settlement later are often incorrect.
 It is almost always vital to make sure everything is correct from the start.

-If you are going through a divorce or family law matter, Stange Law Firm, PC can help.
-You can contact us at 855-805-0595.
+If you are going through a divorce or family law matter Stange Law Firm, PC can help.
+Contact us at 855-805-0595.